iurianu/ember-phone-input/README.md

 * `Search Input with Autocomplete`, which makes a query on existent github repos
 * `Phone Input with Search`, which is an input of type `tel`, with options to search for a country, and dynamically update the prefix
 * `Phone Number Format Validation` which is an input that fixes the number format after a predefined pattern
+* `Complete Phone Form` with search for countries, custom pattern for each country, and validation

 ## Tech Stack